Heterogeneous Semantic Transfer for Multi-label Recognition with Partial Labels: Acknowledgment

 \section{Acknowledgment}

-This work was supported in part by National Natural Science Foundation of China (NSFC) under Grant No. 62206060, 62272494, and 61836012, GuangDong Basic and Applied Basic Research Foundation under Grant No. SL2022A04J01626, 2023A1515012845, and 2023A1515011374, and Fundamental Research Funds for the Central Universities, Sun Yat-sen University, under Grant No. 23ptpy111, GuangDong Province Key Laboratory of Information Security Technology.
+This work was supported in part by National Natural Science Foundation of China (NSFC) under Grant No. 62206060, 62272494, and 62373112, GuangDong Basic and Applied Basic Research Foundation under Grant No. SL2022A04J01626, 2023A1515012845, and 2023A1515011374, in part by Guangzhou Key R\&D Program (no. 202206010104), in part by National Key R\&D Program of China (no. 2021ZD0111600) and Natural Science Foundation of Guangdong Province (no. 2021A1515011141)

 {\textbf{Code availability.} } \quad All trained models and codes are publicly available on GitHub: \url{https://github.com/HCPLab-SYSU/HCP-MLR-PL}.

 {\textbf{Data availability.} } \quad The data that support the finding of this study are openly available at the following URL: \url{https://cocodataset.org}, \url{http://host.robots.ox.ac.uk/pascal/VOC}, \url{https://visualgenome.org}.